mszegedy/plea/story/ch-2.md

 "So let me see if… AUGH"

-Everyone, even Alexey, reflexively yelped when Artemis turned the ignition.
+Everyone, even Alexey and Vasilisa, reflexively yelped when Artemis turned the ignition.
 The headlights had come on.

 "God*dammit* I hate having eyes again," moaned Artemis.
 "Oh that's horrible.
 Okay, I think I'm adjusting.
 Okay, I'm good.
 I guess we got out of the Gvezdins', uh… area."